Short Description of the Course:

 Grading is based on student performance in three areas: 1) Regular attendance (at least 85% of the classes is required.
 2) Submission of two essays (around 1000 words): personal accounts of two given music videos 3) Giving one 15 minute class presentation on a chosen topic

-Lóránt Péteri (born 1976), is musicologist and music critic.
-He is professor and head of the Musicology Department of the Liszt Academy of Music (State University), Budapest.
-He is a member of the Council of the Hungarian Musicological Society, and of the Musicological Committee of the Hungarian Academy of Sciences.
-He has given papers about the musical life of state socialist Hungary and about the music of Gustav Mahler in international conferences (in Bristol, Brno, Budapest, Canterbury, Cardiff, Guildford, New York, Pittsburgh, and Radziejowice).
-Among his latest contributions are chapters in Jeremy Barham (ed.), Rethinking Mahler (New York: Oxford University Press, 2017); and in Słavomira Żerańska- Kominek (ed.), Nationality vs. Universality: Music Historiographies in Central and Eastern Europe (Cambridge Scholars Publishing, 2016).
+Lóránt Péteri (born 1976), musicologist, has been lecturing at AIT since the Autumn of 2011.
+He is professor and head of the Musicology Department of the Liszt Academy of Music, Budapest.
+He is a member of the Advisory Board of the Gustav Mahler Research Centre (Toblach), of the Council of the Hungarian Musicological Society, and of the Musicological Committee of the Hungarian Academy of Sciences.
+He has given papers about the music culture of state socialist Hungary and about the music of Gustav Mahler in international conferences (in Bristol, Brno, Budapest, Canterbury, Cardiff, Dobbiaco, Guildford, New York, Pittsburgh, Radziejowice, and Wrocław).
+Among his latest contributions is his chapter in The Routledge Handbook of Music Signification (2020).